Drinking in American life goes back to the early colonial settlers. (Virtually no Native Americans had alcohol.)

 Taverns Were Important

 - Colonial taverns were often required to be located near the church or meetinghouse.10

-- Religious services and court sessions were often held in the major tavern of Colonial American towns.11
+- Religious services and court sessions were often held in the major tavern of Colonial towns.11

 - The Colonial Army supplied its troops with a daily ration of four ounces of either rum or whiskey.12

-- Thomas Jefferson wrote the first draft of the Declaration of Independence in a tavern in Philadelphia.13
+- Thomas Jefferson wrote the first draft of the Declaration of Independence in a tavern.13

-- Every signer of the American Declaration of Independence drank alcoholic beverages.14
+- Every signer of the Declaration drank alcohol.14

-- The first and best known signer of the Declaration of Independence, John Hancock, was an alcohol beverage dealer.15
+- The first and best known signer of the Declaration, John Hancock, was an alcohol dealer.15

-- The bill for a celebration party for the 55 drafters of the US Constitution was for 54 bottles of Madeira, 60 bottles of claret, 8 bottles of whiskey, 22 bottles of port, 8 bottles of hard cider, 12 beers and seven bowls of alcohol punch large enough that “ducks could swim in them.”16
+- The bill for a party for the 55 drafters of the Constitution was large.
+It included the cost of 54 bottles of Madeira, 60 bottles of claret, and 8 bottles of whiskey.
+Also 22 bottles of port, 8 bottles of hard cider, 12 beers and seven bowls of alcohol punch.
+It was large enough that “ducks could swim in them.”16

 - Before he took his famous ride, Paul Revere is reported to have had two drinks of rum.17